wesslen/wesslen.rbind.io/content/home/about.md

 # Biography

 Ryan Wesslen is a Senior Vice President / Senior Data Scientist for Bank of America's Chief Data Scientist Organization.
-In this role, he works in the Natural Language Processing team that provides NLP solutions for bank lines-of-business.
+In this role, he works in the Natural Language Processing team that provides NLP solutions for different bank teams.

 He is also an Associate Graduate Faculty member in UNC Charlotte's School of Data Science as well as a PhD candidate in Computing and Information Systems at UNC Charlotte.
 His research studies human-in-the-loop decision-making in ways data visualization and interactive interfaces can be combined with machine learning and cognitive science.
 He has past research affiliations with UNCC's Data Science Initiative, Charlotte Visualization Center, and the Pacific Northwest National Laboratory.